 a.
-Red bags and sharps containers for containment of biomedical waste shipped to this facility will comply with the required physical properties.
+Red bags and sharps containers for containment of biomedical waste shipped to this facility will comply with the required physical properties and be sealed at the point of origin.
 CBI personnel will obtain assurance from the generator that the biomedical waste containers used are in compliance.
-Filled red bags and sharps containers will be sealed at the point of origin.
 Red bags, sharps containers and outer containers of biomedical waste, when sealed, will not be opened in this facility.
 Ruptured or leaking packages of biomedical waste will be placed into a larger container without disturbing the original seal.
+Absorbent materials and